ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 * The first measurement computed by the Root of Trust for Measurement, and stored in the TPM's Root of Trust for Storage, is presumed to be correct.

-* There must not be a way to reset the RTS without re-entering the RTM code.
+* There must not be a way to reset the Root of Trust for Storage without re-entering the Root of Trust for Measurement code.

 The first measurement must be computed by code that is implicitly trusted; if that first measurement can be subverted, none of the remaining measurements can